Generative Bayesian Inference with GANs

 where $\wh \b$ has been learned by B-GAN (Algorithm \ref{alg:WGAN}) by matching the joint $\wt\pi(\theta,X)=\wt\pi(\theta\C X)\wt\pi(X)$ under the prior $\wt\pi(\theta)$.
 We denote the joint measure with this density by $\wt\nu$.
 Denote with $\mu_{\wh\b_T}(X)$ the approximating conditional measure with a density \eqref{eq:reweigh}.
 We can apply the same steps as in the proof of Theorem \ref{thm:bound} until the step in \eqref{eq:until}.
+Similarly, we denote with $\wt\E$ the expectation with respect to $\{(\theta_j,X_j)\}_{j=1}^T$ from the ABC reference table sampled from the joint $\tilde \pi(\theta, X)$, and we use $\wt\E_{\wh\b_T}$ interchangeably with $\wt\E$.
 The next steps will have minor modifications.
 Notice that

 and thereby

 Using similar arguments as in the proof of Theorem \ref{thm:bound}, we have the following decomposition, for any $\bomega$ such that $f_{\bomega}\in\mF$,

 The rest of the proof is analogous.
 The only difference is that $\wh\b$ now minimizes the empirical version of $d_\mF\left(\wt\nu,\wt\mu_{\wh\b}\right)$ under the proposal distribution $\wt\pi(\theta)$.